 Hong Kong, in particular, has embraced Christmas wholeheartedly.
 It was named by CNN as one of the top ten places to spend Christmas because of its amazing displays, food, and shopping.
 Hong Kong is also the home of a Disney theme park where Christmas is celebrated with all its American glitter and ceremony.

 While Christmas may not be the same big holiday in China that it is in the United States, it does include some unique and special traditions.

 - People who are Christians in China go to special services.
 Going to Midnight Mass services has become very popular.
 Attendance at Christmas Eve mass has also become more popular in recent years.
-(A similar trend can be found in Japan, where store owners have discovered the commercial potential of celebrating the Yuletide season.
+A similar trend is found in Japan, where store owners have discovered the commercial potential of celebrating the Yuletide season.

 - As in western culture, Christmas day involves a family feast.
-But instead of the Western traditional turkey or ham, Chinese families are more likely to eat the foods associated with Chinese New Years.
-These might include roast barbecued pork, chicken, and soup with wood ears.
+But instead of the Western traditional turkey or ham, Chinese families are more likely to eat the foods associated with Chinese New Year.
+These might include roast barbecued pork, chicken, dumplings (jiaozi), and soup with cloud or wood ear fungus.

 - Children hang up muslin stockings in the hope that dun che lao ren, the Chinese version of Santa Claus, will visit and leave gifts.